aneasystone/github-trending/README.md

 ## Css

+* 【2024-06-16】[apu52 / METAVERSE](https://github.com/apu52/METAVERSE) - 🚀 Welcome to our GitHub repository, Officially accepted for GSSOC'24 🌟& SSOC'24🌟 Explore a dynamic collection of front-end projects, powered by HTML, CSS, JavaScript, and React.
+Join our community to contribute your creations 🎨, add features 🛠️, or squash bugs 🐛 in existing projects.
 * 【2024-06-05】[mdazfar2 / HelpOps-Hub](https://github.com/mdazfar2/HelpOps-Hub) - Welcome to HelpOps-Hub: your go-to resource for essential DevOps tools and technologies.
 Simplify your DevOps journey with curated guides, tools, and best practices.
 Never get stuck again!⚡
 * 【2024-06-05】[horizon-ui / shadcn-nextjs-boilerplate](https://github.com/horizon-ui/shadcn-nextjs-boilerplate) - Shadcn UI NextJS Boilerplate ⚡️ Free Open-source ChatGPT UI Dashboard Template - Horizon AI Boilerplate
 * 【2024-06-05】[johnggli / linktree](https://github.com/johnggli/linktree) - Simple site to group all my profiles on social networks in one place.
 A free Linktree alternative.